architguleri-archit/ESP32-WiFi-Firecracker-Controller/README.md

 ## 🚀 How It Works

-ESP32 runs a **local web server**.
+The ESP32 runs a **local web server**.
-After connecting to the ESP32 Wi-Fi network, open the IP address in your phone browser to access the control panel.
+After connecting to the ESP32 Wi-Fi network, open the IP address in your phone browser to access the firing control panel.

 ---

 ## ⚠️ Safety Notice

 This project is created **strictly for educational purposes**.
-Firecrackers can be dangerous if handled improperly.
+Firecrackers and high-current devices can be dangerous if handled improperly.
-Always follow **local laws and safety guidelines**.
+Always follow **local laws, safety guidelines, and manufacturer instructions**.
 The author is **not responsible for misuse or damage**.

 ---